ucsb-cs56-pconrad-mentors/ucsb-cs56-pconrad-mentors.github.io/_topics/WIP_mentor_overview.md

 3. Duties:

-  * Project manager / scrum master work duties:
+  * _Project manager / scrum master work duties:_ As team leaders, it is important mentors work closely with teams to ensure they have everyting they need to complete the work for the quarter and succeed
-    * Help Students plan sprints
+    * Help Students plan sprints and follow through on those plans
     * Discuss with team their expectations and goals for the quarter
     * Check in with team frequently

-    * Ensure plans are being followed and work with team to ensure they have all that they need ready to complete the work that session
+  * _Code reviews:_ As the team leaders, mentors know the most about the progress of their teams’ projects from start to finish and as such mentor feedback is very important.

-  * Code reviews
+    * Detailed instructions for lab reviewed can be found at: https://github.com/UCSB-CS56-W16/W16-lab04/wiki
     * Help your teams improve on their code based on how code is evaluated in the real world.
     * Give in-depth reviews.
 Even if they have working code that satisfies the lab requirements, there may still be room for improvement that they were unaware of.
     * Give evaluations based on the purpose of the code and project specifications, not solely based on the grading rubric.